 In 2018, 247 total new businesses were created in Downtown Long Beach, and the unemployment rate in Long Beach is several percentage points lower than the average rate of Los Angeles County.
 The top industries that make up the Long Beach market are Transport/Warehousing, Science, Technology, Management, Leisure, and Healthcare.

 Sign in to Investment Page: Click Here

 Beach City Capital acquired the site in February 2020, and we have gained substantial progress on our entitlements from both the Planning and the Building and Safety departments.
-The Project is on track to receive entitlement approval in October 2021 and be permit ready for construction commencement in April 2022.
+The Project is on track to receive entitlement approval in Q1 2022 and be permit ready for construction commencement in Q4 2022.